locate an office

 Are you thinking of moving to a new U.S. state this year?

-Has the new year got you examining your life and wondering whether it’s time to live somewhere new?
+Has the new year got you examining your life and wondering if it’s time to live somewhere new?

 Jordan Sprechman, Practice Lead, U.S. Wealth Advisory